Creative-Emporium/AnchorContext/README.md

 If you need support for models beyond the currently supported **LLaMA**, **Mistral**, and **Qwen** series, please reach out to me directly.
 Haonan Wang [haonan.wang@u.nus.edu](mailto:haonan.wang@u.nus.edu), WeChat (whn769452159).

-*I am happy to provide infrastructure support for additional company-level models.*
+*I am happy to provide infrastructure support for more models!*

 ## 💡 Some Random Thoughts